Reptu, Retphaw, 30 Kilo - Burma

 From February 1943 onwards work on the railway became steadily harder with demands of the Japanese Engineers – and so the numbers of sick rose.
 In January 1943 Thanbyuzayat was recognised as a base hospital camp (there were 1600 patients) it was situated opposite the railway station and workshops.

 In early March 1943 Reptu was established as a hospital camp however it closed as a hospital very quickly on the orders of the Japanese and patients transferred back to Thanbyuzayat Hospital Camp.

 Followed by Allied bombing raids 12th and 15th June over the railway workshops and marshalling yards, stray bombs killed about 18 Australian patients were killed and many more wounded.
-The following day Japanese Headquarters ordered all patients be moved to disused Kendau 4.8k, Wegale 8k and Alepauk 18k Camps.
+The following day Japanese HQ ordered all patients be moved to disused Kendau 4.8k, Wegale 8k and Alepauk 18k Camps.
 Japanese HQs were set up at 4.8k Kendau Camp which was located within Moulmein rubber plantation.

 Eventually all these hospital patients were concentrated back at Reptu 30k Hospital Camp which was re-opened.

 Thanbyuzayat Base Hospital became so crowded that the Japanese High Command directed a new hospital be erected at 30 kilo – to be known as Reptu.